cheran99/SIEM-Lab-With-Splunk/README.md

 ## Introduction

-Detection and response of suspicious activities such as brute force attacks is crucial towards protecting the digital landscape.
-Because of this, a SIEM lab is essential to streamline threat detection and take the necessary steps to mitigate potential threats.
-This projects highlights the set up of a SIEM lab using Splunk Enterprise.
+Detection and response to suspicious activities, such as brute-force attacks, are crucial to protecting the digital landscape.
+Because of this, an SIEM lab is essential to streamline threat detection and mitigate potential threats.
+This project highlights the setup of an SIEM lab using Splunk Enterprise.

 ### Objectives
 1. Download and install Splunk on your local machine/virtual machine
 2. Configure Splunk to collect and ingest log data from host operating systems
 3. Create custom threat detection rules
 4. Simulate suspicious activities such as brute force logins
-5. Build dashboards to show contents of monitored logs
+5. Build dashboards to show the contents of monitored logs

 ## Tools Used
 - Splunk Enterprise